 A people-powered parade float has been designed and will be fabricated for the beginning of the parade season in June 2019!
 The float will available for 10 major parades across the province, once dates are announced we will map out a route for the float and invite member participation.Volunteer to march in a parade

-The Centennial Project wants to tell the story of Labour and the working class through as many types of media a possible so we commissioned a series of posters to celebrate some of the major events and themes in the history of AUPE and working people in general.
-The first poster salutes the work, struggle and dignity of generations of workers who's sacrifices helped to built the labour movement.
+The Centennial Project tells the story of Labour and the working class through a commissioned series of posters.
+The series celebrates some of the major events and themes in the history of AUPE and working people in general.